kmal808/table-7/README.md

 ## Getting Started

+1. Clone or fork repo
-1. Create a branch
+2. Create a branch
-2. Edit your changes
+3. Edit your changes
-3. Create a pull request to have your change merged
+4. Create a pull request to have your change merged
-4. Walla - You've just contributed to a project
+5. Walla - You've just contributed to a project

 ## Lessons Learned: